ozcodex/meye/README.md

 mystical effects with code

 v3:
-rarity calculator
+graphical interface
+edibles
-poison, venom, toxins and acids edibles fluids and containers write down all the rules for item creation generate tables
+fluids and containers
+write down all the rules for item creation generate tables (export data in csv)